Fishwick Ramblers F.C.: Association football

-In 1885-86, the club was drawn against Halliwell of Bolton in the first round, and was initially given a walkover as the FA suspended Halliwell for using an Astley Bridge player in a friendly match without permission.
-However, on appeal, the FA lifted the suspension, and Halliwell won the tie 2-1, despite the FA's rules on professional eligibility requiring Halliwell to field mostly a reserve team.
+In 1885–86, the club was drawn against Halliwell of Bolton in the first round, and was initially given a walkover as the FA suspended Halliwell for using an Astley Bridge player in a friendly match without permission.
+However, on appeal, the FA lifted the suspension, and Halliwell won the tie 2–1, despite the FA's rules on professional eligibility requiring Halliwell to field mostly a reserve team.

-The club did not enter the FA Cup again; an 11-0 defeat to Preston North End in a friendly shortly after the club's FA Cup exit may have been a factor.
+The club did not enter the FA Cup again; an 11–0 defeat to Preston North End in a friendly shortly after the club's FA Cup exit may have been a factor.

-Given the presence of the biggest club in the country on its doorstep, the club found that continuing even as a junior club to be too hard.
+In 1889, the club was a founder member of the new Lancashire Junior League competition, but, given the presence of the biggest club in the country on its doorstep, the club found that continuing even as a junior club to be too hard; after 19 games out of a scheduled 24, the Ramblers had only won three times, were bottom of the table by four points, and refused to complete its fixture list.
 From September 1890 it became the de facto reserve side of Preston North End, playing at Deepdale, and, in 1891, Preston asked for formal permission to absorb the club.
 On 12 February 1891, the Lancashire Football Association gave that permission and contracts were duly transferred, although the Ramblers played under the original name until the end of 1892.

 Colours

-The club's colours were amber and black shirts, with blue knickers.
+The club's colours were amber and black jerseys, with blue (serge) knickers.